 All are invited to join the Mission & Outreach Commission with both their time and talent to fulfill our greater mission “to serve.”
 We welcome your help in the work of the commission to assist those who need our support.
 Contact our commissioners for more information about any of our outreach ministries:

 Our Outreach & Mission offerings include:

 Backpack Buddies: Gathers, packs and delivers weekend food to AA County students in need each Friday.
-Currently working with three local schools.
-This ministry allows these students to have healthy foods at home and be ready and able to learn.
-We believe it helps ease the financial burden for these families as well.
 St. Martin’s members make, donate, buy, sort, and pack food each week.
 The fellowship is priceless.
 All ages can participate, sign up below.